Charlotte Rose is standing as a Sexual Freedom party candidate at the Clacton by-elections on 9th October 2014.

 The Sexual Freedom Party will bring a new awareness to Parliament and society and work towards ridding this country of the stigma and bigotry which prevents some of our citizens from being sexually free.
-We will be doing this in these eight pressing
+We will be doing this in these eight

 Disabled people and older people in care need to be free to enjoy the same pleasures as everybody else enjoys in the privacy of their own homes.
 The Disability Discrimination Act 1995 makes this law, but it is rarely adhered to in practice.

 People with sexual diversities still live restricted lives, for fear of stigma.
-Gay, lesbian, bisexual and transgendered people have achieved some social acceptance but this does not often extend to situations like visiting the doctor or going into
+Gay, lesbian, bisexual and transgendered people have achieved some social acceptance but this does not often extend to situations like visiting the doctor or going

-hospital, where stigma exists, and gay people actually avoid going asa result!
+into hospital, where stigma exists, and gay people actually avoid going asa result!
 There is still little acceptance of people into BDSM (bondage, domination sado-masochism), fetishism, swinging, dogging, and polyamory.

 Those who provide sexual services are currently forbidden by law to work together, which limits their capacity and renders their working lives unsafe.
 No other profession is limited in this way.
-So long as no control is involved, sex workers should be
+So long as no control is involved, sex workers

-free to work in pairs or groups, or as a community.
+should be free to work in pairs or groups, or as a community.

 Striptease artists and sex workers are being targetted by religious and anti-sex feminists.
 They claim that sex work is violence to women, yet do not listen to the strippers and sex workers themselves.
-The professional ones actually claim they like their
+The professional ones actually claim they

-pleasure, teaching, necessary human contact and satisfaction for millions of men and women across the country.
+workers provide pleasure, teaching, necessary human contact and satisfaction for millions of men and women across the country.

-FGM Female Genital Mutilation -- thousands of young girls and women in this country are forced to have their genitals mutilated: the clitoris and labia are cut off, so that they experience pain instead of pleasure, Sometimes the vagina is sewn up so that
+FGM Female Genital Mutilation -- thousands of young girls and women in this country are forced to have their genitals mutilated: the clitoris and labia are cut off, so that they experience pain instead of pleasure, Sometimes the vagina is sewn

 Grooming of young girls -- the recent scandal in Rotherham of muslim gangs grooming and raping young girls, was covered up for 14 years.
-Those trying to expose it were ignored by the press and authorities, which demonstrates the ignorance and the PC
+Those trying to expose it were ignored by the press and authorities, which demonstrates the ignorance and

-cultural sensitivity of our government.
+the PC cultural sensitivity of our government.

 Forced marriage -- also ignored thanks to PC cultural sensitivity, where situations such as a young, learning disabled person being forced to marry a relative abroad in order for the spouse to live in the UK.
-Then they are encouraged to produce a large
+Then they are encouraged to produce

-inbred family, with perhaps more disabled children.
+a large inbred family, with perhaps more disabled children.
 This is illegal under the Forced Marriages Act 2008, and Forced Marriage etc. (Protection and Jurisdiction) (Scotland) Act 2011

 but the laws are rarely enforced and do not go far enough.